 Gone, But Not Out

-We miss the Band, but we can enjoy the original aforementioned albums and subsequent compilations partly listed
+We miss the Band, especially the members who have passed on, but we can still enjoy the original aforementioned albums and subsequent compilations partly listed

 - Across the Great Divide